List of Lilo & Stitch characters: Jumba's genetic experiments (Stitch's cousins)

 The experiments serve as the main plot devices of Lilo & Stitch: The Series, where Lilo and Stitch have to find the experiments (who are initially shown as dehydrated pods that are activated in water), capture them, name them, and rehabilitate them by putting them in occupations where they can use their abilities to help out society (referred to by Lilo as the places where they truly belong or "one true places").
 Stitch, inspired by Hawaiian terminology, refers to nearly all of his fellow experiments as his "cousins" (Angel, his girlfriend, being the lone exception) and considers them all a part of his ʻohana.
-The original 626 numbered experiments, ranging from X-001/Shrink to X-626/Stitch, had their given names shown alongside Leroy & Stitchs credits.
+The original 626 numbered experiments, ranging from X-001/Shrink to X-626/Stitch, had their given names shown alongside Leroy & Stitchs credits, albeit with some errors just as the accidental exclusion of Tickle-Tummy (Experiment 275).

 About 100 experiments were designed for Lilo & Stitch: The Series, which initially was not intended to feature the other 625 experiments made before Stitch.
 Lilo & Stitch: The Series executive producer Jess Winfield stated that during the show's development, Walt Disney Television Animation artist and director Steve Lyons suggested that Lilo and Stitch would hunt down various creatures that a villain would make from cloning Stitch.
 Over time, the idea of the Stitch clones would change to the 625 experiments before Stitch after someone else suggested them instead.
 Winfield did not remember who first thought up of the idea of using the other 625 experiments, although he believed it was either himself, fellow executive producer Bobs Gannaway, or then-president of Walt Disney Television Animation Barry Blumberg.

 Stitch & Ai—which does not feature any of the original experiments besides Stitch—features an entirely new set of experiments based on creatures from Chinese mythology.

+An official book on the experiments, Stitch: Alien Experiment Character Guide, will be published on November 1, 2026, in Australia and New Zealand by Scholastic Australia.
+It will feature information and new artwork on all of the 127 fully-known genetic experiments from throughout the entire franchise.